openzipkin/zipkin/zipkin-storage/mysql-v1/README.md

 See the [schema DDL](src/main/resources/mysql.sql).

-`zipkin.storage.mysql.MySQLStorage.Builder` includes defaults that will operate against a given Datasource.
+`zipkin2.storage.mysql.v1.MySQLStorage.Builder` includes defaults that will operate against a given Datasource.

 ## Testing this component